apotonick/disposable/README.md

 Methods like `:sing!` will be invoked on the `:context` object.
 Likewise, nested properties will be retrieved by simply calling the getter on the twin, like `twin.songs`.

+An options hash is passed as the second argument. # TODO: document Group.(operation: Object.new).

 Again, only the events that match will be invoked.
 If the top level twin hasn't changed, `expire_cache!` won't be invoked.
 This works by simply using `Callback` under the hood.

 ## Callback Inheritance